 Caching: Cache query expansions and common re-ranking results

 What It IsMemory RAG adds conversation history and user context, enabling personalized, context-aware responses.
-It’s like talking to someone who remembers your previous conversations and preferences.Real-World ExampleUse Case: Personal health assistantFirst conversation: “I have diabetes.
+Without memory, every question starts from scratch — the user says “what about lunch?” and the system has no idea they were just discussing diabetic-friendly breakfasts.
+Memory RAG is the difference between talking to a stranger every time versus talking to a colleague who remembers your past conversations.Real-World ExampleUse Case: Personal health assistantFirst conversation: “I have diabetes.
 What should I eat for breakfast?”

 System remembers: User has diabetes, prefers quick meals